 The Holiday Table Is A Great Challenge For All Of Us

-Let’s be honest, during the holidays, most of us overlook healthy habits when it comes to nutrition.
+Let’s be honest, according to Healthywhizz Team, during the holidays, most of us overlook healthy habits when it comes to nutrition.
 Who can resist all these salty and sweet treats, starting with appetizers, salads, meat prepared in different ways – and finally cakes and pastries?
 However, we should not overdo it with such enjoyment, because not only is it not good for our health – but we can also easily gain unwanted weight.
 If you are organizing a holiday party or going as a guest, here are tips on how to make your diet as healthy and moderate as possible during the holidays.

 1. Adjust your recipes to healthy food preparation